Last updated:

 Further along your journey, you’ll come across Swift Ditch, an ancient, meandering watercourse that once served as the main navigation channel of the River Thames.
 This peaceful and secluded spot offers a serene escape from the main river, allowing you to fully immerse yourself in the natural beauty of the area.

-The Cherwell – Victoria Arms and King’s Lock
+The River Cherwell – Victoria Arms

 The Cherwell between Victoria Arms and King’s Lock offers a picturesque and tranquil paddle boarding experience, perfect for those seeking a relaxing escape from the city.